mech-lang/mech/README.md

 ## Contents

 - table - defines a `Table`, the core data structure of Mech.
 Also defines a `Value`, which unifies the various data types (Number, String, Bool, Table).
-- database - defines a database of `Tables`.
-Accepts a `Transaction`, which is a set of `Changes` to the database.
+- database - defines a `Database` of tables.
+Databases accept `Transactions`, which is are sets of `Changes` to the database.
-- indexes - defines the various indexes used to quickly look up information in the database.
+- indexes - defines the various indexes used to quickly look up information in the database
-- runtime - defines `Blocks`, which comprise the compute network.
+- runtime - defines `Blocks`, which comprise the compute network of each core.
-- operations - defines the primitive operations available to the compute network.
+- operations - defines the primitive operations that can be performed by nodes in the compute network.

 ## Usage